 I maybe considered three of these before I read this amazing post that Lindsey Henke from Pregnancy After Loss Support wrote.
-I hope you find it as helpful as I did.
+I hope you find it helpful – Amy

 The excitement of getting a positive pregnancy test may turn to indifference.